aeternity/ae_mdw/README.md

 }
 ```

-### Supported ops:
+### Supported operations:
   * Subscribe
   * Unsubscribe

-### Supported payload:
+### Supported payloads:
   * KeyBlocks
   * MicroBlocks
   * Transactions
-  * Object, which takes a further field, `target` - can be any æternity type.
+  * Object, which takes a further field, `target` - can be any æternity entity.
 So you may subscribe to any æternity object type, and be sent all transactions which reference the object.
-For instance if you have an oracle `ok_JcUaMCu9FzTwonCZkFE5BXsgxueagub9fVzywuQRDiCogTzse` you may subscribe to this object and be notified of any events which relate to it - presumable you would be interested in queries, to which you would respond.
+For instance, if you have an oracle `ok_JcUaMCu9FzTwonCZkFE5BXsgxueagub9fVzywuQRDiCogTzse` you may subscribe to this object and be notified of any events which relate to it - presumable you would be interested in queries, to which you would respond.
 Of course you can also subscribe to accounts, contracts, names, whatever you like.

 The websocket interface accepts JSON - encoded commands to subscribe and unsubscribe, and answers these with the list of subscriptions.
 A session will look like this: